fullstackhero/dotnet-microservices-boilerplate/README.md

   ```
 - Else, to make your lives simpler, I have also included the commands in the Visual Code Tasks.
 Simply hit CTRL+SHIFT+P and type in Tasks.
 Here select the required publish:xxxxxx task.
 This would also push the docker image.

-Once all the images are built and pushed, you can run the `docker-compose up` command from the `./deployments/docker-compose/` folder.
+Once all the images are built and pushed, you can run the following commands from the root of the solution.

+- If you want to bring up only the infrastructure, run this command `docker compose -f "./deployments/docker-compose/infrastructure.yml" up`
+- To bring up both the services + infrastructure, `docker compose -f "./deployments/docker-compose/infrastructure.yml" -f "./deployments/docker-compose/docker-compose.yml" up`

 If everything goes well, all the required containers would spin up and you will have access to https://localhost:5100 AKA, the API Gateway.
 You can use the Thunder-Tests in Visual Code to test the gateway!

 P.S, you find the API Tests at `./thunder-tests` folder.
 Ensure that you are using Visual Code with the ThunderClient extension installed.